Nagarparkar Tehsil

 The historic Churrio Jabal Durga Mata Temple is situated here.
 The taluka is located at a distance of 129 km from Mithi, in Sindh, Pakistan.
+It is the eastern-most part of Sindh.

 Description

 The name comes from the original word Nangar Parkar.
 It is at the foot of the Karoonjhar Hills.
 It is situated at a distance of about 16 km from south and about 23 from east from the Indian border.
 At one time the area was under the sea, which had to be crossed; the name "Parkar" means "to cross over".
-Nagarparkar has Taluka Chachro on its north, and on its west is Taluka Mithi of Tharparkar District, while on east of it lies Barmer (Rajasthan) and on its south is Rann Kachchh.
+Nagarparkar has Chachro taluk on its north, and on its west is Islamkot taluk, while on east of it lies Barmer district of the Indian state of Rajasthan and on its south is Rann Kachchh and the Indian state of Gujarat.
 The surrounding area is a rocky belt called Parkar, and the remaining part is a sandy area.

-The Karoonjhar hills surround Nagarparkar for 16 miles.
+The Karoonjhar hills cover 16 miles in the south of Nagarparkar taluk.
 The granite stone of this mountain is used for making tiles.
 There is a saying that the Karoonjhar hills provide 1-1/4 kilos of gold every day in the form of red granite stone, china clay, and honey.
 In summer, different sounds are audible from the rock due to sulfur deposits.